connorl42/AlienGameRepo/checkins.md

 ### This week I learned:

-This week I learned the basics of the built-in UI editor in Unreal and how to visually display inforamtion from scripts on the UI, such as player stats.
+This week I learned the basics of the built-in UI editor in Unreal and how to visually display information from scripts on the UI, such as player stats.
 I also started a custom 3rd person camera script.

 ### My successes this week were: